In This Review

 Q: How much does UroLift cost?

 A: There’s no price listed for UroLift.
-The company writes that it’s committed to “partnering with healthcare professionals and patients to navigate the insurance process” Basically they do everything they can to find a way for people to have this procedure covered by some kind of insurance.
+As the company writes, they are committed to helping patients and healthcare professionals navigate the insurance process.
+Basically, they do everything possible to get insurance to cover this procedure.

 Q: What is UroLift’s return policy?

 A: The manufacturer has a 90-day return policy.
-If you decide that you don’t want the product, contact the company and let them know within 90 days of your original purchase date.
+If you want to return the product, contact the company and let them know within 90 days of your original purchase date.
 You also have to send the product back within the time frame.
 It has to be unused and still in its original packaging.

 Q: Does UroLift offer a free trial?

-A: No, there’s no free trial possible for this type of product.
+A: No, there’s no free trial possible for this Urolift implant.
 It’s a small surgical procedure done by a physician, so you have to make the decision to do it yourself and pay for it through insurance.